Architecture, Interiors, Urban Design

 Sirius, a story of survival and adaption.

-Retained, restored and reimagined, the skilful regeneration of this landmark building marks an exciting new era – Sirius is a beacon for enduring architecture and ambitious retrofit projects in Australia.
+Retained, restored and reimagined, the skillful regeneration of this landmark building marks an exciting new era – Sirius is a beacon for enduring architecture and ambitious retrofit projects in Australia.

 Saved from demolition by developer JDH Capital and BVN, Sirius is one of many Australian buildings to benefit from being redeveloped rather than knocked down and rebuilt.
 It may have been the more difficult and more expensive route to take, yet one that ultimately opens a new chapter for the much-loved building.